blru/reddit-browser/README.md

 # My first VUEJS project - A Reddit Browser

-This is a reddit browser I made to help me learn vue.
+This is a Reddit browser I made as a first project to learn vue.
 All in all this took around 8 hours over 1 day to build.

 ![demo](https://cdn.discordapp.com/attachments/1119374088574611588/1119374115325882601/reddit-browser-demo.gif)